Console

 • Or search for “Terminal” in the application menu.

-1. Input: Type commands, e.g., ls (shows files) or cd folder name (changes the folder).
+1. Input: Type a command, e.g., ls (displays files) or cd folder_name (switches to the folder).

-2. Execute: Press Enter to start the command.
+2. Execute: Press Enter to execute the command.

 3. Navigation:

-The console allows you to control your computer directly using text commands.
-Many developer tools and tasks (e.g., software installation, version control, automation) are faster or only available via the command line.
+The console allows you to control your computer precisely using text commands.
+Many tools for development, administration, and automation run faster there or are only available via the command line.

-The console is a so-called command line interface (CLI) and dates back to the early days of computer technology, when graphical user interfaces (GUIs) did not yet exist.
-It was operated exclusively via text commands.
-Even today, the CLI is an important tool for developers and system administrators.
+The console is a Command Line Interface (CLI).
+It dates back to the era before graphical user interfaces (GUIs), when computers were operated almost exclusively via text commands.
+Even today, the CLI remains an essential tool for professionals in development and system administration.